cjmet/WeatherKitty/Project.md

 - [ ] Weather Kitty - To-Do List

+  - [ ] History Chart Optimization

     - [ ] Check for charts first, then only pull the charts we need?
+    - [ ] better handling of data types and standardization so we don't have to do so much processing and reprocessing of data
     - [x] History is always 4 letter codes
     - [x] Obs is always more
     - [x] Truncate history on read, save cpu time.
     - [ ] pass in chart lists so we only process ones we need
-    - [ ] better handling of data types and standardization so we don't have to do so much processing and reprocessing of data
     - [ ] processed data cache in front of the raw fetchcache data?

   - [ ] Aliases,
     - [x]temp = TMax, Tmin, Tobs
     - [ ] WT**, WV**